 The power and overall FDR of our BKF as well as those of existing methods are presented in Figures \ref{fig:casei} and \ref{fig:caseii}.
 It can be observed that correlations among features would lower the power of all methods.
 With the overall FDR under control, the power of all methods decreases as the correlation $\rho$ increases for both covariance structures.
 In all scenarios, both BKF and the 2 multi-knockoffs possess higher power than the fixed-$\textbf{X}$ knockoff and the model-$\textbf{X}$ knockoff with the overall FDR controlled under $\alpha=0.1$.
 However, there are still differences between BKF and the 2 multi-knockoffs.
-When features are generated under Case (i), the power of BKF is between the 2 multi-knockoffs and other single knockoff methods.
-As $\rho$ increases, the power of BKF is closer to the single knockoff methods.
+When features are generated under Case (i), the power of BKF is between the 2 multi-knockoffs and other single-knockoff methods.
+As $\rho$ increases, the power of BKF is closer to that of the single-knockoff methods.
 However, when correlations among features are the same, i.e., Case (ii), BKF is more powerful than the 2 multi-knockoffs, especially when $\rho$ is large.
-Therefore, BKF is more powerful to identify false $H_{0j}$ in the case of equal correlations (Case (ii)) while the 2 multi-knockoffs method has higher power in autocorrelated cases (Case (i)).
-The reason is that in the case of equal correlations, the difference between the 2 multi-knockoffs and original variables diminishes much faster than BKF as $\rho$ increases, leading to higher power of BKF for large $\rho$.
-In contrast, the quality of the 2 multi-knockoffs does not decrease vastly in autocorrelated cases and thus the 2 multi-knockoffs performs slightly better.
+Therefore, BKF is more powerful to identify false $H_{0j}$ in the equal correlation Case (ii) while the 2 multi-knockoffs method has higher power in the auto-correlated Case (i).
+The reason is that in the case of equal correlations, the difference between the 2 multi-knockoffs and original variables diminishes much faster than that in BKF as $\rho$ increases, leading to higher power of BKF for large $\rho$.
+In contrast, the quality of the 2 multi-knockoffs does not decrease vastly in auto-correlated cases and thus the 2 multi-knockoffs method performs slightly better.